Chi Tau (local): Day 3

-Carrington collapsed around 3:40AM and went into a seizure that lasted nearly one minute.
+Carrington collapsed around 3:40 a.m. and went into a seizure that lasted nearly one minute.
 Chi Tau members changed Carrington out of his wet clothing and laid him on the couch after wrapping him in a sleeping bag.
-Quintana noticed that Carrington had stopped breathing around 5AM.
-He performed CPR on Carrington until paramedics arrived and transported him to Enloe Medical Center, where he died soon after arrival that early morning on Wednesday, February 2, 2005.
+Quintana noticed that Carrington had stopped breathing around 5 a.m.
+He performed CPR on Carrington until paramedics arrived and transported him to Enloe Medical Center, where he died soon after arrival on February 2, 2005.
 The official cause of death was cardiac dysrhythmia and cerebral edema, or brain-swelling, due to water intoxication.
 Hypothermia also contributed to the death.

 Aftermath

 In response to the death of Carrington, California passed Matt's Law, which allowed for felony prosecutions of hazing deaths.
-Prior to the passing of Matt's Law, crimes stemming from hazing were only prosecutable as misdemeanors.
+Before the passing of Matt's Law, crimes stemming from hazing were only prosecutable as misdemeanors.

 Due to the passage of Matt's Law, the death of Carrington resulted in the first felony charges brought for hazing in the United States.
-Gabriel John Maestretti pleaded guilty to involuntary manslaughter, James DeVilla Abrille pleaded guilty to misdemeanor hazing, and Jerry Ming Lim and John Paul Fickes both pleaded guilty to being accessories to involuntary manslaughter.
-All four men were given jail sentences ranging from 90 days to one year, with Maestretti given the longest sentence of one year.
+Maestretti pleaded guilty to involuntary manslaughter, DeVilla Abrille pleaded guilty to misdemeanor hazing, and Fickes and Jerry Ming Lim both pleaded guilty to being accessories to involuntary manslaughter.
+All four men were given jail sentences ranging from ninety days to one year, with Maestretti receiving a sentence of one year.
 At his sentencing, Maestretti said, "I did what I did out of a misguided sense of building brotherhood, and instead I lost a brother.
 I will live with the consequences of hazing for the rest of my life.
 My actions killed a good person, and I will be a felon for the rest of my life, and I'll have to live with that disability, but I'm alive and Matt's not."

 After Carrington's death, Chico State University temporarily placed all Greek recruitment on suspension.
 Chi Tau was shut down, and its building was sold.